kestra-io/docs/content/docs/05.enterprise/authentication.md

 ::

 ## Basic Authentification

 The default installation comes with no users defined.
-To create an administrator account invoke the Kestra `auths` command:
+To create an administrator account, use the following CLI command:

 ```bash
 ./kestra-ee auths users create --admin --username=<admin-username> --password=<admin-password> --tenant=<tenant-id>
 ```

-If you don't have [multi-tenancy](./multi-tenancy.md) enabled, you can omit the `--tenant` parameter.
+If you don't have multi-tenancy enabled, you can omit the `--tenant` parameter.

 ## OpenID Connect (OIDC)